dostoyevsky1/kg_dostoyevsky1_2020/README.md

 ```
 OUTPUT:
 ```
-Inputs must be whitespace-free continuous strings.
+Inputs must be whitespace-free strings.
 No isomorphism by default
 ```

 INPUT: